Application guidelines – Local Festivals

 Participation

 The members of a community taking part in activities such as festivals, events or projects.
-This participation can take various forms including donations of time, money, goods, services, etc.
+This participation can take various forms including donations of time, money, goods, or services.

 Souvenirs

-Objects meant to commemorate events, people, places, or periods of time, that are produced in large numbers, either for sale, or free as promotional material.
-Examples include: pens, pins, snow globes, plates, and miniatures.
+Objects meant to commemorate events, people, places, or periods of time, that are produced in large numbers, either for sale or free as promotional material.
+Examples include pens, pins, snow globes, plates, or miniatures.

 Unincorporated non-profit group